When did we forget our dreams?

 Not one man, nor a group of men, but in all men; in you, the people.

 You the people have the power, the power to create machines, the power to create happiness.
 You the people have the power to make life free and beautiful, to make this life a wonderful adventure.
 Then in the name of democracy let’s use that power, let us all unite.
 Let us fight for a new world, a decent world that will give men a chance to work, that will give you the future and old age and security.
 By the promise of these things, brutes have risen to power, but they lie.
-They do not fulfil their promise, they never will.
+They do not fulfill their promise, they never will.
 Dictators free themselves but they enslave the people.
-Now let us fight to fulfil that promise.
+Now let us fight to fulfill that promise.
 Let us fight to free the world, to do away with national barriers, do away with greed, with hate and intolerance.
 Let us fight for a world of reason, a world where science and progress will lead to all men’s happiness.

 Soldiers!
 In the name of democracy, let us all unite!”